DOV-Vlaanderen/geoserver/src/community/taskmanager/doc/user.md

 * `RemoteFilePublicationTask` Publish a file layer locally (taster or shapefile).
 The user can specify a target geoserver, a source layer and a target file service and path (optional).
 All information is taken from the source layer except for the file service and path which may be different.
 Supports commit/rollback through creating a temporary (unadvertised) layer.

 * `MetaDataSyncTask` Synchronise the metadata between a local layer and a layer on another geoserver (without re-publishing).
 The user can specify a target geoserver, a local and a remote layer.
 Does not support commit/rollback.

+* `RemoteFilePublicationTask` Publish a file layer locally (taster or shapefile).
+The user can specify a target geoserver, a source layer and a target file service and path (optional).
+All information is taken from the source layer except for the file service and path which may be different.
+Supports commit/rollback through creating a temporary (unadvertised) layer.

+* `MetaDataSyncTask` Synchronise the metadata between a local layer and a layer on another geoserver (without re-publishing).
+The user can specify a target geoserver, a local and a remote layer.
+Does not support commit/rollback.

+* `ConfigureCachedLayer`: Configure caching for a layer on a remote geoserver with internal GWC, synchronise the settings with the local geoserver.
+This task may turn caching on or off depending on local configuration.

+* `ClearCachedLayer`: Clear (truncate) all tiles of a cached layer on a remote geoserver with internal GWC.

 ## Import Tool